 The Accreditation Council for Business Schools and Programs (ACBSP) accredits the Peirce College Associate and Bachelor of Science degrees in Business Administration and the Bachelor of Science degree in Accounting.

-The Peirce College Associate in Science in Health Information Technology degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-The Peirce College Bachelor of Science in Health Information Administration degree program is in Candidacy Status, pending accreditation review by CAHIIM.
+The Peirce College Associate in Science in Health Information Technology and Bachelor of Science in Health Information Administration degree programs are accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).